Set Multidimensional Database Properties (Analysis Services)

 You can provide a description of the database that can be presented to users.
 You can also view the name of the database, but cannot change it.
 To change the database name, you must edit the properties of the project.

 You can provide translations for the database name and description for one or more languages.
-For more information, see Cube Translations, Dimension Translations, and Translations (Analysis Services).
+For more information, see Cube Translations, Dimension Translations, and Translation support in Analysis Services.

 You can view and modify default account type mappings.
 Account type mappings are used when one or more measures use the ByAccount aggregation function.
 For each account type, you can specify an alias and modify the default aggregation function associated with the account type.
 For more information modifying the default aggregation, see Define Semiadditive Behavior.